About Site Plugin Extensions

 How site plugins work

-• Visually, by embedding its UI inside one of the host's slots
+• Visually, by embedding its UI inside one of the host's slots.

-• Logically, by implementing a communication interface with the host
+• Logically, by implementing a communication interface with the host through their plugin API.

 Implementation options